Hamako Harimaya Flagship Store 浜幸 はりまや本店

 - Access and surrounding information

-Timeless Japanese and Western Sweets from a Kochi Favourite with Over 70 Years of History
+Kochi Confectionery Shop with Over Seventy Years of History